-It is worth noting that it does not work properly on the Released variants.
+It is worth noting that it does not work properly on the variants that came after Digimon Adventure.
 A user named SuperOnion64 tested it, and it doesn't work properly, aside from the music.

-In the SNES version, Agumon will digivolve into Greymon if you fill your lifebar more than halfway.
-In the GBA version, you start out as Agumon with more than half health already, and since health pickups are non-functional, the evolution is never triggered.
+In the SNES version, Agumon will digivolve into Greymon if its lifebar is filled more than halfway.
+In the GBA version, the player starts as Agumon with more than half health already.
+Although health pickups are functional, the evolution is never triggered.
 However, Greymon's sprites and those for the evolution animation are still present in the ROM.

 - Aladdin 2